heoelri/adopac/labs/lab1/lab1.md

 * Save and run

 You can also select if you want to write your change into the master branch or if you want to create another branch for your change.
+In real world scenarios changes are almost never made directly on the master branch.
+We can create additional branches based off of master for things like adding feature, fixing a bug etc.

 The pipeline will now start and after a few seconds the output should look like this: